 - The share of children and of women 65 and older living in poverty

-National poverty rates calculated by NWLC based on 2015 Current Population Survey, Annual Social and Economic Supplement.
+National poverty rates calculated by NWLC based on the 2018 Current Population Survey, Annual Social and Economic Supplement.

-State poverty rates calculated by NWLC based on 2014 American Community Survey.
+State poverty rates calculated by NWLC based on the 2017 American Community Survey.

 Wage gap – National